Achacho: Plot

-The film begins with doctor Dhayalan being interviewed by the press: he explains that the baby girls should be saved from infanticide in India and explains how there will be a lesser number of women in the years to come.
+The film begins with doctor Dhayalan being interviewed by the press.
+He explains that the baby girls should be saved from infanticide in India and explains how there will be a lesser number of women in the years to come.

 In a remote village, the village chief Nattamai organises a competition to decide who will marry the single woman.
-There are now twenty-four unmarried young men waiting to get married and seven girls who have not yet come of age in the village.
-The young men may not marry women from other villages due to their customs, so they have to wait until their village girl attains puberty and the competition will decide it.
-At the village pachayat, Nattamai finds that the fourteen-year-old girl Vennila who is from their village is living in the city.
+There are now 24 unmarried young men waiting to get married, and seven girls who have not yet come of age in the village.
+The young men may not marry women from other villages due to their customs, so they have to wait until their village girl attains puberty, and the competition will decide it.
+At the village pachayat, Nattamai finds that the 14-year-old girl Vennila, who is from their village, is living in the city.
 He then orders that Vennila will marry one of the villagers in four years.

-Four years later, Vennila comes to the village and the twenty-four men try to woo her.
-Later, Kumaran, son of a rich jeweller, comes to the village to give Vennila the jewels her father ordered and he accidentally kisses her.
-After multiple encounters, they eventually fall in love with each other.
-In the meantime, one of the young men eloped with a girl from another village, when the Nattamai learns about it, he abducts them and burns them alive in public.
+Four years later, Vennila comes to the village, and the 24 men try to woo her.
+Later, Kumaran, the son of a rich jeweller, comes to the village to give Vennila the jewels her father ordered, and he accidentally kisses her.
+After multiple encounters, they eventually fall in love.
+In the meantime, one of the young men elopes with a girl from another village.
+When Nattamai learns about it, he abducts the couple and burns them alive in public.

-In the past, an astrologer told the ruthless village chief Muthulingam that a baby girl will destroy the village in the future so Muthulingam killed all the baby girl, the years passed, and there were no girls in the village.
+In the past, an astrologer told the ruthless village chief Muthulingam that a baby girl would destroy the village in the future, so Muthulingam killed all the baby girls.
+As years passed, there were no girls in the village.
 After Muthulingam's death, the new village chief stopped this inhuman activity.

 Tired of this impractical custom, Nattamai and the villagers let Kumaran and Vennila live together.
-The young men are now allowed to get marry girls from other villages.
+The young men are now allowed to marry girls from other villages.